12 Best California Road Trips for Outdoor Adventure Lovers

 Don’t feel like hiking?
 Head to Alabama Hills, a collection of sandstone formations in Lone Pine where you can wander and take scenic shots, and spend some time camping here as well (it’s free camping on BLM land).

 Make sure to spend at least 3 days exploring Death Valley and the Eastern Sierras, and save this trip for a shoulder season.
-In summer, Death Valley has hot temperatures that reach into triple digits which make being outside tough.
-In winter, Eastern Sierras often have snow which can make driving more complicated.
+In summer, Death Valley has extremeley hot temperatures that reach into triple digits which make being outside tough.
+In winter, the Eastern Sierras often have snow which can make driving and hiking more complicated and dangerous.

 - Road Trip Itinerary Contributed by Daria from The Discovery Nut